 P&TC worked with MnDNR leaders, local legislators and community members to garner support for adding this land to the park.
 In 2018, the Minnesota Legislature, with the support of local legislators Sen. Mike Goggin and Rep. Barb Haley, authorized the boundary adjustment for Frontenac State Park to include this land.
 Then, in 2020, public funding became available for the MnDNR to purchase the land.

 It enhances the natural assets of the park.

-Enhances the natural assets of the park.
-This land enhances the park’s ability to “preserve and buffer natural resources, wildlife habitat and viewsheds to preserve the sense of wildness within the park from the potential impacts of future development.” ~Frontenac SP Management Plan
+According to the Frontenac State Park Management Plan, this land was identified for possible inclusion in the park due to its ability to “preserve and buffer natural resources, wildlife habitat and view-sheds that preserve the sense of wildness within the park from the potential impacts of future development.”

-Takes advantage of the extensive and knowledgeable work done by the previous landowner to restore the prairie and oak savanna habitat to be compatible with the park.
+Adding this land takes advantage of the extensive and knowledgeable work done by the previous landowner to restore the prairie and oak savanna habitat to be compatible with the park’s ecological goals.

-The building, while not fully finished inside, was built to reflect the look of a historic Mill that was located nearby.
+The building, while not fully finished inside, was built circa 2014 by a previous owner.
+The design is intended to reflect the look of a historic Mill that was located nearby.
 The floor level has been used for storage of tractors and large machinery that were used for prairie restoration work.
-We will work with our partners to determine its ultimate fate, which could mean that the building remains and is used in some capacity for the park or if no compatible use is found, then we will work to remove it.

 The MnDNR is in the process of determining its ultimate use or potential removal.